 All College at Brockport full time internships in Dublin, Ireland are located in Central Dublin or its immediate suburbs, providing the opportunity to experience how the Irish live and work.
 Every placement location has its own opportunities to try new things and to create a network of international contacts.

-The College at Brockport works with the largest independent internship provider in Europe, which places over 1,800 young people each year in a wide-range of professional practice situations in a variety of industry sectors.
+The College at Brockport works with the a European provider, EUSA Academic Internships, which places over 1,800 young people each year in a wide-range of professional practice situations in a variety of industry sectors.
 Placements are arranged by an experienced team working with each student on an individual basis.
 The placement team makes a considerable effort to match each student to an appropriate placement and to monitor the students throughout the semester.

 Dublin has been at the center of Ireland's impressive economic growth over the last 10-15 years due to the Celtic Tiger phenomenon, making it an exciting city to work in.
 Historically, brewing is the industry most often associated with the city, but there are countless opportunities for internships in many types of businesses.
 A large number of global pharmaceutical, information and communications technology companies are located here, as well as the European headquarters for several major international corporations.
 Banking, finance and commerce are also important in Dublin.
 There are countless opportunities in Business, Economics, Law, Politics, Communications, Psychology, Social Policy, the Arts, and Hospitality, to name a few.

 The Brockport Dublin Internship Program offers you the opportunity to: